TaitoUnited/wordpress-template/README.md

 ## Upgrading WordPress

-Upgrade WordPress version both in `docker-compose.yaml` and in `scripts/heml.yaml`.
-Push the change to different environment branches.
-Check that the upgrade doesn't break anything before pushing it to master branch.
+Upgrade WordPress version in `wordpress/Dockerfile` and `wordpress/Dockerfile.build`.
+Merge the change to staging and make sure it works ok.
+Finally merge the change master.

 ## Local development